leo-capvano/cheshirecat-ai-core/V2_DEV_NOTES.md

 - intenral user_id, to avoid throwing around email, could be a uuid5 (based on namespace installation_id)
 - some packages used by core occupy a lot of space and do basically nothing (find alts) `du -h .venv/lib/python3.13/site-packages --max-depth=1 | sort -hr`
-- `@hook` decorator should support autocomplete for the hooks nemas, and allow custom strings
+- `@hook` decorator should support autocomplete for the hooks names, and allow custom strings
 - check for memory leaks (see Luca Gobbi's setup for locust)
+- recover core plugins as they are all broken

 ## Questions